CARTAvis/manual_source/source/introduction.rst

   * New deployment modes

-* Into the future (this is a non-exclusive list of features that we would like to implemnt in subsequent releases but these are not decided upon yet, and depend on feedback from users, and resourcing etc. )
+* Into the future (this is a non-exclusive list of features that we would like to implement in subsequent releases but these are not decided upon yet, and depend on feedback from users, and resourcing etc. )

   * Multi-panel view
   * Channel map view